lardemua/road_visual_perception/README.md

 # Visual Perception of the road onboard the AtlasCar

-This is my Mechanical Engineering Masters Thesis Repo in the fielf of Artificial Vision applied to Auntonomous Driving.
+This is my Mechanical Engineering Masters Thesis Repo in the fielf of Artificial Vision applied to Autonomous Driving.

 ## Where and when was it made?